 Adding fruit to traditionally produced Lambic is a significantly more recent development in brewing history, and likely began as a cottage industry.
 In fact, the first explicit mention we find of a cherry addition lies in the 1878 manuscript of tenant farmer Josse De Pauw from Schepdaal, Belgium.
 He writes: “Take good clear lambic, two years old, at least good tasting, twenty kilograms of good ripe cherries per one hundred litres of lambic.
 Press the cherries and add the stones (pits).
 Leave to rest, draw off until December and leave to rest for twenty to thirty days, then bottle, stopper, and lay down.”
 The fact that this tradition blossomed around the village of Schaarbeek outside Brussels is no accident as the cherries of the same name were once abundant in the area.
 And while cherries were likely the first fruit to be combined with Lambic, they were certainly not the last.
 The resultant beers have traditionally been named simply for the fruit included.

 Duck, goose, and venison.
-Pan fried chicken wing/ breast in a Bosbessen cream sauce.
-Mexican Mole sauce based foods.
-Milk chocolate, dark chocolate, chocolate based desserts, cheesecake, panna cotta.
-Wide range of cheeses-mascarpone, teleme, stracchino, and sharp fresh goat cheese.
+Pan fried chicken wings or breast in a Bosbessen cream sauce.
+Mexican Mole sauce-based foods.
+Milk chocolate, dark chocolate, chocolate-based desserts, cheesecake, panna cotta.
+Pairs beautifully with cheeses such as mascarpone, teleme, stracchino, and sharp fresh goat cheese.